Getting a card, renewing materials, placing holds, etc.

 The loan period is 3 weeks for books, audio books, new fiction, DVD’s, renewals and Inter-library loans.
 Patrons must notify the library for renewals, by phone, in person or email.
-No renewals are allowed for items on reserve.
-Renewals for interlibrary loans are dependent upon the lending library’s renewal policy.
+No renewals are allowed for interlibrary loans, or items on reserve.

 Items may be returned at the circulation desk during library hours or in the drop box outside.

 If a patron wishes to borrow an item that is not on the shelf, he or she may place it on reserve by using the on-line catalog or with the assistance of the librarian.
 The patron will be notified by telephone or email when the library material is available.